sopra-fs22-group-34/client/README.md

 Samuel Brander, Ethan Ohlin, Nora Beringer, Robin Meister, Maximilian Hausdorf

 Shoutout to:
+- Michael Kiesling (the creator of Azul) and publishers of the game
 - Whoever created the confetti in React.js
 - Tiles Icon API